-13.9 Commuters using the A56 suffer from extended journey times during peak times and contribute to congestion levels along this major A-Road in Trafford.
-Greater Manchester Passenger Transport Executive (GMPTE) and the Council has improved bus stop infrastructure along and across the Quality Bus Corridor (QBC) network, including the A56.
+Commuters using the A56 suffer from extended journey times during peak times and contribute to congestion levels along this major A-Road in Trafford.
+Transport for Greater Manchester (TfGM) and the Council has improved bus stop infrastructure along and across the Quality Bus Corridor (QBC) network, including the A56.
 This high frequency bus route will be complemented with junction improvement schemes which will aim to deliver significant capacity improvements and bus priority measures that will relieve congestion and reduce the impact on the environment and climate change.
-Future development along the A56 will be influenced by development guidelines set out in SPD2: A56 Corridor Development Guidelines.
+Future development along the A56 will be influenced by development guidelines